 - I use peanut butter in this recipe.
 Here’s why.
 The peanut butter adds needed fat for the cookies and the cinnamon covers the flavor of the peanut butter.
 I had several taste testers and no one guessed that peanut butter was involved.

 - You can freeze the cookie dough balls.
 Simply roll them into balls and place in a freezer bag and freeze for up to 2 months.
 Note, frozen cookie dough balls take longer to bake.

 - I like to add a little vinegar to these easy vegan snickerdoodles.
 The combination of the cream of tartar and baking soda provides some lift, but I added some vinegar to make extra soft cookies.

 - If you don’t want to use peanut butter in your recipe, you could substitute coconut oil.

 Replacing the eggs in this recipe was the trickiest part.
 Eggs can play many roles in baked goods; providing texture, richness, leavening, and binding to name a few.
 The key is knowing what role the eggs are performing in your recipe.

-The very first question I wanted to answer with this eggless vegan snickerdoodles recipe was what egg replacer I should use.
+The very first question I wanted to answer with these eggless snickerdoodle cookies was what egg replacer I should use.
 There were many to choose from, like chia seeds, flax seeds, bananas, and more.
 I chose to use unsweetened applesauce.
 It may seem like an unusual egg replacer for a cookie, but it really works in this recipe.

-I loved these cookies so much I decided to create chocolate-dipped snickerdoodles.
-It’s unusual, but it the chocolate with the snickerdoodle cookie tastes so good!
+I loved this snickerdoodle cookie recipe so much I decided to create chocolate-dipped snickerdoodles.
+It’s unusual, but the chocolate with the snickerdoodle cookie recipe tastes so good!

 According to my taste testers, the end result was really yummy.
 I hope you enjoy these soft and easy, healthy Snickerdoodles!